 Why recycle plastics?

-On average, we drink two million plastic bottles of water every day in London.
-Each 500ml bottle that is recycled saves enough energy to make three rounds of toast.
-So if every one of us 8.6 million Londoners recycled one more bottle of water every day, we’d have enough spare energy to make 9.4 billion rounds of toast annually - and save an awful lot of money too.
+It is estimated that an average of 35.8 million plastic bottles are used EVERY DAY in the UK, but only 19.8 million of these are recycled.
+This means there are on average, 16 million plastic bottles are not being sent to recycling each and every day.
+In London, on average we get through two million plastic bottles of water every day.
+In terms of energy, each 500ml bottle that is recycled saves enough energy to make three rounds of toast.
+So if every Londoner recycled one more bottle of water every day, we’d have enough spare energy to make 9.4 billion rounds of toast annually!

 Why recycle glass?